-Enter the Intrusion Detection settings interface, Configuration > Event > Smart Event > Intrusion Detection.
+- Enter the Intrusion Detection settings interface, Configuration > Event > Smart

+Event > Intrusion Detection.

+- 2. Select the Camera No.

-Figure 10-19 Intrusion Detection
+Figure 9-19 Intrusion Detection

-- 2. Check the checkbox of Enable to enable the function. - 3.
+- 3. Check the checkbox of Enable to enable the function. - 4.
 Select a region number from the drop-down list of Region.